Shurtape Technologies: ShurTech Brands

 Duck Brand is known for its Duck Tape product line, which is produced in hundreds of colors and patterns.
 Duck Tape is marketed at a broad audience ranging from causal crafters to DIYers.
 FrogTape and Painter's Mate both sell painter's tape; FrogTape painter's tape is similar to other tapes, but utilizes a coating to seal the edges of the tape for cleaner lines.
 T-Rex tape is designed to be more durable and weather-resistant than ordinary duct tapes.

 Shurtape Brand focuses on industries like HVAC, packaging, and painting.
 Shurtape purchased Permacel's arts and entertainments division in 2004; Permacel was known for its gaffer tape brand Permacel P-665, which was commonly used in Hollywood productions.
 Shurtape has since renamed the brand Shurtape P-665.
 Shurtape sells a case sealing system, the ShurSEAL Solution, which creates a packaging seal that doesn't require a knife to open.

 Community

-Stuck at Prom

-Since 2001, Duck Tape annually runs the Stuck at Prom Scholarship Contest.
-Participants are tasked with making an entire tuxedo or prom dress out of Duck Tape, with the two winners (one for a tuxedo and one for a dress) receiving $10,000 scholarships.
-Prior to the 2018 edition all participants had to enter as couples, with the winning couple receiving $10,000 each, but the rules were changed in 2018 to allow individual winners instead.
-The winner is decided by public vote, which can be done by text or online.